+Generalization to N species

+OrthoClust is a general framework not only applicable to the clustering of expression profiles but in general other genomics data in the form of co-association network.
+In addition, the framework can be readily applied to more than two species by modifying the cost function.
+In general, for N species, the cost function will have N terms for the co-association networks, and N(N-1)/2 terms for the orthologs between all pairs of species.
+For instance, if N=3, the cost function can be written as

+H=-k=1,2,3i,j∈SkΛijkδσiσj+ i,j'∈OS1,S2δσiσj'+i,j'∈OS1,S3δσiσj'+i,j'∈OS2,S3δσiσj'.

-Generalization to N speciesHere, S1, S2, S3 stand for three different species.
+Here, S1, S2, S3 stand for three different species.
 The inner summation is the modularity function for the network of a single species.
 The outer summation sums the three networks together.
 The extra terms represent the coupling (with coupling constant κ) between 3 pairwise combination, namely the orthologous pairs represented by O(S1,S2), O(S2,S3) and O(S1,S3).
 The coupling constant κ can be determined by the same approach we explained in the example of two species.
 Of particular interest are the 1-1-1 triplets that consist of three genes from three species which are orthologous to one another in an one-to-one fashion, i.e. for triplet (gS1, gS2, gS3), apart from gS1, there exists no other gene in S1 which is orthologous to gS2, gS3 and vice versa.
 In this definition of H, a 1-1-1 triplet tends to have the same label.
 For simplicity, we do not specifically include a 3rd-order coupling term.
 Nevertheless, the 1-1-1 triplets are of particular importance among all the orthologous triplets because they correspond to particularly conserved biological function.
 Genes performing less conserved functions are more likely to undergo gene duplication and end up with many-to-many orthologs.

 Discussion